 $ bolt plan convert site-modules/mymodule/plans/yamlplan.yaml

 # WARNING: This is an autogenerated plan.
-It may not behave as expected.
+It might not behave as expected.

 plan mymodule::yamlplan(